python/cpython/Doc/c-api/unicode.rst

    Return the length of the Unicode object, in code points.

-   This function checks that *unicode* is a Unicode object, in contrast to :c:func:`PyUnicode_GET_LENGTH`, which performs no error checking.
+   Check that *unicode* is a Unicode object, unlike :c:func:`PyUnicode_GET_LENGTH`, which performs no error checking.

    On error, set an exception and return ``-1``.